-Latest Issue : August 2017
+Latest Issue : Sept 2017

 As always the issue is also packed with further news and views, product promotions and comment pieces.
 Your feedback on the content of ADF would be enormously helpful as we strive to make the publication a more topical read.
 Should you have any ideas or suggestions for future editions then please email anthony(Replace this parenthesis with the @ sign)netmagmedia.eu